GridPresence/GenerIter/docs/source/basic_workflow.rst

    generiter -L inventory.json -C compose.json

-You can then watch as your tracks are generated into a time and date stamped subdirectory of your target directory.
+You can then watch as your tracks are generated into a time- and date-stamped subdirectory of your target directory.
 This allows you to do multiple runs without accidentally overwriting any earlier works.

 Your compositions will come out looking like: